No more sweaty feet, no more cheap jumbo pack cotton rags they call socks, no more holes after three months.

 While testing, I wore a range of boots (including safety toe and soft toe) with boot shafts measuring 6″, 8″, and even a 12″ boot.
 Though there was only one sock on this list that didn’t live up to the 12″ boot (the KMM’s).

-So I assembled my list based on my own experiences with the brands and wearing the socks around for several weeks.
+So I assembled my list based on my own experiences with the brands and wearing the socks around for a year.
 Of the 15 pairs of socks I got, I picked 8 MVP’s that really stood out to me for different reasons, which I’ll dive into below.

 A great work sock should do the following:

-• Help prevent foot fatigue: If a work sock has a bit of compression, it’ll help you avoid foot fatigue.
-Only one sock did that for me (Camel City Mill Lightweight).
+- Help prevent foot fatigue: If a work sock has a bit of compression, it’ll help you avoid foot fatigue.
+Only one sock did that for me (Camel City Mill Boot Wool Work Socks).

 Made in the USA from Merino wool, these work socks really are something else in terms of quality.
 They feature compression through the arch and calf which helps your feet recover after a long day.
 Plus, because they're Merino wool, they're breathable and help reduce foot sweat.

-Best Overall Work Sock: Camel City Mill Lightweight Wool Work Sock
+Best Overall: Camel City Mill Boot Wool Work Sock

-The Camel City Mill Lightweight takes my top spot because it’s a sock I can wear year round and it’s both durable and comfortable.
+The Camel City Mill Boot Wool Work Socks takes my top spot because it’s a sock I can wear year round and it’s both durable and comfortable.

 They’re fantastic work socks for sweaty feet, which is my biggest struggle.
 My feet didn’t sweat at all once I put these socks on, so I became an immediate fan.

-They’re 100% USA made with Ironside Merino wool and are backed with a 10 year guarantee.
+They’re 100% USA made with Ironside Merino wool and are backed with a 10 year durability guarantee.

 Of all the socks on this list, the two Camel City Mill socks (the Camel City Heavyweight) and the Darn Tough Paul Bunyan socks were the only ones that stayed up on my calves and didn’t budge an inch after 12 hours.

-The Camel City Mill Lightweight has light arch compression and compression through the calf.
+The Camel City Mill Boot Wool Work Socks has light arch compression and compression through the calf.
 This led to better circulation, which reduced my foot fatigue and lead to faster recovery after a long day of work.

-If I could only get one boot sock, it’d be the Camel City Mill Lightweight.
+If I could only get one boot sock, it’d be the Camel City Mill Boot Wool Work Sock.
+I love having dry feet.
 My only issue is that it’s expensive, so not everyone (including myself) is going to be able to fill their whole sock drawer with them immediately.

 What I Like